 She entered an association with a Publishing Firm, the Paris-based weekly Magazine “Jeune Afrique”, dedicated to Third World issues.
 She spent a year in Tunisia with them and at the same time, studied at the Beaux-Arts Academy in Tunis.

-Among her exhibits were several one-person shows in Tunis and Rome Italy, where she lived 3 years, working and writing for the same publication.
-Anne travelled extensively in Europe, Africa, the Middle-East, Asia and the United States.
+Among her exhibits were several one-person shows in Tunis, Tunisia and Rome, Italy, where she lived 3 years, working and writing for the same publication.
+Anne traveled extensively in Europe, Africa, the Middle-East, Asia and the United States.

 Anne Sandry visits France frequently, where her family lives.